bucketco/bucket-javascript-sdk/HTTP-API.md

 The API only accepts JSON, so the Content-Type header must be set to `application/json`

-### Errors
+### Responses

-The API will return `200` status code when calls are successful, and `400` if there's any errors, including an invalid request body.
+The API will return `200` status code when calls are successful and `400` if there's any errors, including an invalid request body.
+The response body  will contain detailed information on the invalid request sent which you can use to debug the request.
+In case of a 400 response code there's no point in retrying the request.

+In rare cases, you may experience a 500 response code.
+In those cases you can retry the request to ensure that the tracking event was sent.
+This can technically result in duplicate entries, but is increasingly rare.

 ### Tracking Key